List of Music Choice channels

 The following is a current and former list of Music Choice cable radio audio channels which are accessible through participating cable providers, Verizon Fios, and DirecTV, along with those who utilize Music Choice's iOS and Google Play mobile apps through TV Everywhere authentication.
-Several channels are noted which hold a TV Parental Guidelines rating of TV-MA; these channels allow profanity and explicit content in the songs played, with non-noted channels carrying radio edits otherwise.
+Several channels are marked with an [E]; these channels allow profanity and explicit content in the songs played, with non-noted channels carrying radio edits otherwise.
 Channels indicated by an asterisk (*) are exclusive to the Music Choice website and its mobile apps.
 Channels indicated with a dagger (†) are monitored by Mediabase.